 Want to know WTF a Woke Mama is?
 Each week, we’re introducing awesome women who are making the world a kinder place, one happy baby at a time.

-If going back to/at work, how will/do you juggle with gentle parenting?:
+How do you juggle work with gentle parenting?:

 I am majorly blessed to work at a job where I can bring my son with me.
 It definitely adds a different challenge to my job.
 But since I work with parents and children who are my son’s age, he has friends to play with and I have people who understand and support me.
 I truly have it made in the shade on the work front and I am GRATEFUL!

 Any advice you would give to new mums?

 My advice for new mamas would be to take time to get to know your child and yourself as a new parent.
 I feel like we sometimes put pressure on ourselves to know exactly what they need so early.
 But it can literally take months or even a year (or longer!) to truly know who your child is and what they need.